raspibolt/raspibolt/system-configuration.md

 This allows for better security because it's not inside any user's home directory.
 Additionally, it's easier to move that directory somewhere else, for instance to a separate drive, as you can just mount any storage option to `/data/`.

-* Create the directory and make user "admin" its owner
+* Create the data directory

   ```sh
   $ sudo mkdir /data